 Yosemite is open 24 hours a day, 365 days a year!
 While the most desirable and popular time to visit is during the summer, you can experience significantly fewer crowds outside of the most popular May to October months.
 If this isn’t an option, you still have some ways to avoid crowds and headaches.

 A day pass will get you unlimited re-entry into the park for three consecutive days and may be your best option if you’re following this itinerary and looking to save money.
-Regardless, you’ll want to get your pass ahead of time here to avoid frustrations with trying to get one at the gate.
+Regardless, you’ll want to get your pass ahead of time through the government website to avoid frustrations with trying to get one at the gate.
 If you happen to have a national parks pass of some sort, you will not have to pay the day use fee to get your pass.
 Be sure to note your pass after adding the day use pass to your cart when reserving online.

 As always, before you enter the park, make sure you understand what wildlife you’re likely to encounter.
 While most people will not run into bears or coyotes, you’ll want to refrain from trying to feed or touch any animals that cross your path for your safety and theirs.
 In terms of planning, this itinerary plans for 3-4 stops per day, assuming you’re taking your time and stopping for meals and snacks throughout the day.